explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-7x-more-code-than-is-necessary.markdown

 Maybe you're catching the exception to ignore it.
 This is usually a bad idea as well.

-Just let the exception occur.
+Just let exceptions occur.
+Don't worry about it.

 _You're only adding noise to the code._